Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

     * Link destinations for the page
         * WebApp upper-left logo returns user to the home page.
         * Create Account hyperlink text to Create Account page.
-        * Sign in with correct credentials takes user to main page.
+        * Sign in with correct credentials takes user to game page.
-        * Incorrect login attempt refreshes the page with error message.
+        * Incorrect login attempt refreshes the page with an error message.
-        * "Forgot your password" div links to password recovery.
+        * "Forgot your password" div links to password recovery route (send an email).

     * List of tests for verifying the rendering of the page
         * Page appears with the correct formatting and layout, should look like the image.